 This course introduces the student to new and emerging database tools and technologies.
 Students will have the opportunity to develop and build prototypes for the concepts, procedures, and methodologies covered in class.
 Topics and credit will vary.
-(May be taken for additional credit with new content) May be taken 4 times for credit.
-Prerequisite: CSIS-114A (with a grade of C or better).
+(May be taken for additional credit with new content) Prerequisite: CSIS-114A (with a grade of C or better).